 - Procedures are developed and implemented by staff, with input from board members and general members.

 - Bylaws, policies and procedures all need to be reviewed periodically for consistency and compliance with state and federal laws for nonprofit organizations.

 This manual generally follows the structure of the bylaws.

 The CapitolRiver Council Board of Directors is the steward of CRC’s mission and resources.
 Its duties include defining the mission, values, and strategic goals; allocating resources; setting policy; and ensuring that CRC activities are aligned with legal regulations and ethical standards.

 The following policies and procedures are intended to guide the CRC board and staff in their shared roles of providing services that meet the needs of District 17 stakeholders and funding partners.

-Stakeholders (defined in bylaw 1.5) become General Members (they may be referred to as “Voting Members”) by signing in at least one CRC meeting or event (virtually or in-person), or by providing requested feedback on one or more local issues.
+Stakeholders (defined in bylaw 1.5) become General Members (they may be referred to as “Voting Members”) by attending at least one CRC meeting or event (virtually or in-person), or by providing requested feedback on one or more local issues.
 General Members serve on committees, bring concerns to the board, elect board members at the Annual Meeting, vote on amendments to the CRC Bylaws, and are eligible to be board members.